usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 **(b) Preexisting conventional electronic documents.
 Conventional electronic documents that are available as part of a public entity’s web content or mobile apps before the date the public entity is required to comply with this subpart, unless such documents are currently used to apply for, gain access to, or participate in the public entity’s services, programs, or activities.**

-**(c) Content posted by a third party.
+**(c) *Content posted by a third party*.
 Content posted by a third party, unless the third party is posting due to contractual, licensing, or other arrangements with the public entity.**

-**(d) Individualized, password-protected or otherwise secured conventional electronic documents.
+**(d) *Individualized, password-protected or otherwise secured conventional electronic documents*.
 Conventional electronic documents that are:**

 **(1) About a specific individual, their property, or their account; and**

 **(2) Password-protected or otherwise secured.**

-**(e) Preexisting social media posts.
+**(e) *Preexisting social media posts*.
 A public entity’s social media posts that were posted before the date the public entity is required to comply with this subpart.**

 ### § 35.202 Conforming alternate versions.